uikit/uikit-site/docs/pages/drop.md

 ## Animation

 Apply one or more animations to the dropdown by adding the `animation: uk-animation-*` option with one of the classes from the [Animation component](animation.md).
 You can also determine the animation's duration.
-Just add the `duration` option with your value.
+Just add the `duration` option with a value in milliseconds.

 ```html
 <div uk-drop="animation: uk-animation-slide-top-small; duration: 1000"></div>